DevOpsDolapo/DevOps_Projects/PROJECT 2/Project2.md

 Example: **Git project** or __Git project__

-3. Lists
+**3. Lists**

-We can create both ordered and unordered lists using Markdown syntax
+We can create both ordered and unordered lists using Markdown syntax.

 Unordered list:
 - Chair